imlauer/imlauer.github.io/index.md

 * **[Bitcoin](https://wrongthink.link/posts/bitcoin-is-a-tale-of-tragedy/)'s value is purely human stupidity**: Bitcoin was not created to speculate on its value: buying cheap and selling high.
 It was created to set us free and eliminate banks and decentralized money.
 * **Voting is manipulation**: zero-sum games are the problem and I don't see any politician talking about it.
 Additionally, most working people don't have the time to stay informed about the news, so they will always end up voting wrong.
 * Modern games were created to sell expensive hardware to dumb people, see [nethack](https://github.com/NetHack/NetHack), [DOOM](http://www.tastyfish.cz/lrs/doom.html) and [Anarch by tastyfish](http://www.tastyfish.cz/lrs/anarch.html), Diablo I, 0ad those are real games!
 I can play them without have to run Xorg or Wayland just from the TTY.
 Nethack is a text base console game.
 DOOM, Anarch, Diablo I, 0ad have SDL support.
 * Schools don't measure intelligence, they measure "alignment with their interests" and train you for "slavery".
-True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://www.youtube.com/embed/6Ptopme84Vw) ).
+True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://redirect.invidious.io/embed/6Ptopme84Vw) ).
 School blocks real education.
 * Work is better than school ( [The toxic schooling system](https://digdeeper.love/articles/school.xhtml) )
 * Everyone oppresses everyone else: human existence itself is pure egoism.
 * Google's self-driving cars?
 Fake, controlled by humans.
 Amazon's AI supermarkets?
 Also fake, staffed by 100 Indians.
 [Spotify](http://stallman.org/spotify.html) lies about song popularity, YouTube hides dislikes, and social media exists purely for mass espionage and selling ads to fellow scammers.
 * Women are more emotional than men, therefore they are more violent.
 * How to get girls: "Girls just wanna have fun".
 The nightclub was made for women, women like to dance with their friends and receive male attention.
 Men go to night clubs only because there are women, not because they like the nightclub.
 Women pay less.
 Ask yourself: How many couples would not have been formed without the use of alcohol?
+I like this guy: [https://redirect.invidious.io/embed/he5fbPzeQKc](https://redirect.invidious.io/embed/he5fbPzeQKc)
 * Marriage never benefits the man, always the woman, because the woman has power over sex while the man has power over the relationship.
 If the man gets married, he loses the only power he had over the relationship.
 * As a natural leader, you have no need for validation from anyone.
 * I view the entire "education system" as a manipulative tool designed to train "slaves" to constantly seek external approval.